-Report for the cohort of all full-time, first-time degree-seeking undergraduate students who entered in Fall 2013 (or the preceding summer term).
+Report for the cohort of all full-time, first-time degree-seeking undergraduate students who entered in Fall 2020 (or the preceding summer term).
 The initial cohort may be adjusted for students who departed for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government or official church missions.
 No other adjustments to the initial cohort should be made.

-First-time freshmen are not admitted into the OSUIT bachelors programs.
+First-time freshmen are not admitted into the OSUIT Bachelor of Technology programs.

+B22

-B22 For the cohort of all full-time, degree-seeking undergraduate students 56% who entered your institution as freshmen in Fall 2013 (or the preceding summer term), what percentage was enrolled at your institution as of the date your institution calculates its official enrollment in Fall 2014?
+For the cohort of all full-time, degree-seeking undergraduate students who entered your institution as freshmen in Fall 2020 (or the preceding summer term), what percentage was enrolled at your institution as of the date your institution calculates its official enrollment in Fall 2021?
+61.72%